Hyperactive!: Music video

 A music video was also released on MTV in February 1984, where it later received medium rotation.
 Cashbox noted the video's "hilarious special effects gimmickry in its take-off on psychiatry."
 Dolby coordinated with Daniel Kleinman on the music video, who served as the director.
 Later that year, it was nominated for the Best Computer Graphics and Most Innovative Music Video categories for the Billboard's Video Music Awards.
 It was also nominated under the Best Pop Video category for the American Video Awards.

 Critical reception

 Upon its release, Martyn Ware, as guest reviewer for Smash Hits, praised "Hyperactive!" as "another brilliantly-produced single from Thomas" with a "high originality factor".
 He added that it "deserves to be a success", but said that the lack of an "identifiable chorus" could impact its chart success.
 Karen Swayne of Number One considered it a "winner" and an "unexpected treat".
 She summarised, "It's a furiously fast blast of choppy funk with some fearsome girl vocals [in the chorus]."
-Lemmy, as guest reviewer for Record Mirror, called the song "a big disjointed for me", but thought that it had a "great sound".
+Lemmy, as guest reviewer for Record Mirror, called the song "a bit disjointed for me", but thought that it had a "great sound".

 In the US, Cashbox called the song "a nervous, audio leap-frog of a single which more than achieves the mood hinted at by the title."
 Billboard characterized the song as "electronic dance pop".